JasmineHanjra/flight-delay-risk-advisor/README.md

-# Flight Delay Risk Advisor
+Flight Delay Risk Advisor

-A Streamlit application that estimates whether a U.S. domestic flight will arrive **≥ 15 minutes late** and suggests **lower-risk alternatives** (time of day and airline) for the same route.
-The model is intentionally **interpretable** and the UI targets non-technical users.
+A Streamlit application that estimates whether a U.S. domestic flight will arrive ≥ 15 minutes late and suggests lower-risk alternatives (time of day and airline) for the same route.
+The model is intentionally interpretable, and the UI is designed for non-technical users.

-## Overview
+Overview

-- **Problem**: Travelers can’t easily translate historical performance into actionable choices.
+• Problem: Historical delay statistics are hard to turn into concrete choices for a specific route, date, time, and carrier.
-- **Goal**: Provide a per-flight **delay probability** and practical alternatives that reduce risk.
+• Goal: Provide a per-flight delay probability and practical, lower-risk alternatives that a traveler can act on.
-- **Approach**: Train a logistic-regression pipeline on sampled U.S. DOT/BTS On-Time Performance data with well-understood features (route, carrier, month, weekday, departure hour, distance).
+• Approach: Train an interpretable scikit-learn logistic-regression pipeline on a sampled portion of the U.S. DOT/BTS On-Time Performance dataset with well-understood features (route, carrier, month, weekday, departure hour, distance).

----

-## Screenshots
+Screenshots

-> Replace file names below with yours.
-Place images under `assets/` in the repo and update paths.

 - Prediction card
   <img width="1781" height="857" alt="image" src="https://github.com/user-attachments/assets/6ced525e-5c92-4de9-b6df-c6aa26612acc" />